rfwarn/TradingView-Alpaca-Bridge/README.md

 **Basic setup example:**

 #### Here are the steps I took to move this app to a cloud instance:
 I went with EC2 by Amazon AWS for no reason in particular.
-You could use Azure, Google Cloud, etc. I recommend setting up the security groups to only only traffic from TradingView and computers you want to access it from.
-I do not recommend running it in a docker becuase it takes up a lot more resources and doesn't seem necessary, but I could be wrong.
+You could use Azure, Google Cloud, etc.
+  - I recommend setting up the security groups to only only traffic from TradingView and computers you want to access it from.
+  - I do not recommend running it in a docker becuase it takes up a lot more resources and doesn't seem necessary, but I could be wrong.
+  - Create an instance (micro is more than enough for this), update it and install git.
+  - Clone the repo locally.
+  - Install the requirements.txt
+  - Add the keys to a providers service (Secrets Manager for AWS) and make sure the instance can access them by giving it the right permissions.
+  - Add a "getSecureKeys.py" scipt in the Keys folder that returns keys in object format.
+The provider should give you this code to retrieve these keys.
+Add them as they appear in the example above.

+I used NGINX to recieve my TradingView webhooks using SSL.
+  - Use the reverse proxy option from NGINX to pass the webhooks locally to this app which will use the Alpaca API to place orders.
+  - I used certbot for the SSL cert.

+Put it all together
+  - Use a Python script or Jupyter Notebook to send a test post request to your server to make sure it can be reached and tries to make an order.

 to be continued...
 ***